 He looked at the barn door and noticed the latch used to close it laid on the stones.
 “She must have heard the commotion.”

-The warrior kicked the attacker’s foot, ensuring he was dead.
+The warrior kicked the attacker’s foot, assuring he was dead.
 Deep wounds on his neck and a pool of blood around his head confirmed it.
 “Who is he?”

 “What about the man?” asked Graybard.

-Eva grimaced because of the throbbing pain.
-“Cover him with a blanket, for now.
+Eva grimaced from the throbbing pain.
+“Cover him with a blanket for now.
 By morning, everyone will know about Ena.”

 “Stay here, Eva,” ordered Josah, as he ran to the barn.
 Ena followed him inside, then glanced at him.
 He rubbed her back and said, “You did well!”

 He motioned her to stay.
-Ena needed no other signs, turned, and made her way up the ramp.
-She seemed unconcerned Josah would leave.
+Requiring no other signal, Ena turned and made her way up the ramp.
+She seemed unconcerned that Josah would leave.
 He stepped out of the barn and found a brick to wedge the door shut.

 “I’ll fix the latch in the morning.
 Ena’s had enough excitement for the day.
 She’ll sleep now.”

 Eva slipped her arm around Josah and started walking to the Manor.
-“Wait, one more thing,” she said, turning slightly towards Gray.
+“Wait, one more thing,” she said, turning slightly toward Graybard.

 “Please go to the gates.
 I’m afraid this attacker may have harmed the guards.
 Make sure the runner is safe.”

 Josah didn’t sleep that evening, getting back to the barn much later.
 Graybard and Ena were asleep in their opposite corners.
-All he could do was lay on the blanket and worry about the morning.
+All he could do was lay on the blanket and worry about what would happen, come morning.

 At first light, he dressed and urged Ena out to the open fields.
 As she ran to catch her breakfast, Josah thought about taking Ena back to the Valley.
 He wanted to avoid any harsh judgment handed down by the Council.